Young people's wellbeing and mental health

 Getting young voices heard

-Young people we work with tell us that the Government needs to do more to address children’s well-being.
+Young people we work with tell us that the Government need to invest more in children's mental health services.
 We campaign with and on behalf of children and young people to get their voices heard.

 Those in government need to see the world through children’s eyes.
 They need to make sure young people always have someone to talk to.
-We need improved local NHS mental health services, more funding and greater understanding of what harms children’s well-being.
+We need more funding, more early mental health support and greater understanding of what harms children’s wellbeing.